ignaciogatti/idata_challenge/README.md

 ### CNN model

 This model was designed with three blocks.
 Each block contains two Convolutional layers and one MaxPooling layer.
 The input size of the model is 32x32x3.

+### Xception

+This model was defined using Xception architecture.
+Also the model used imagenet weights.
+The input size of the model is 96x96x3.
+Because the CIFAR-10 dataset contains image of 32x32x3, these must be resized first to fit into the model.

 # Models evaluation